Typhoon pummels South Korea, ship missing in rough waters

-With winds blowing up to 126 kilometers (78 miles) per hour, Typhoon Maysak was offshore east of the city of Sokcho on Thursday morning and heading toward North Korea, said South Korea’s weather agency.
-It expected Maysak to weaken to a tropical storm within hours.
+Typhoon Maysak had weakened to a tropical storm that was east of North Korea around midday, South Korea’s weather agency said.
+North Korean state TV showed flooding along the eastern coast but didn’t immediately report any casualties.

-North Korea’s state TV showed widespread flooding in the eastern coastal cities of Wonsan and Tanchon, but the country didn’t immediately report any casualties.
+Japan’s coast guard was searching for a livestock ship carrying 42 crew members and 5,800 cows that made a distress call off a southern Japanese island in seas roughened by the typhoon early Wednesday.
+A Filipino crew member rescued late Wednesday said the ship capsized before sinking, according to the coast guard.

-Japan's coast guard was searching for a livestock ship carrying 42 crew members and 5,800 cows that made a distress call off a southern Japanese island in seas roughened by the typhoon.
-Rescuers safely plucked one crew member from the sea, but more information on the ship's distress wasn't immediately available.
+During its life as a typhoon, Maysak packed maximum winds of 90 miles per hour as it barreled through South Korea early Thursday.

 More than 2,400 South Koreans evacuated their homes due to the typhoon, which damaged or flooded dozens of homes and vehicles, ripped off signboards and toppled scores of trees, utility poles and lampposts.
 A woman in the southern city of Busan died after being injured by shattered window glass.